Help keep Wimbledon BookFest running for 2020 and beyond for the community and schools!

 During these unprecedented times, Wimbledon BookFest, the not-for-profit arts and education charity behind the much loved BookFest festival, needs your urgent help!

-Please read below a letter from Fiona Razvi, BookFest Festival Director, to find out more about their current situation and how you can support them.
+Earlier this year, Fiona Razvi, BookFest Festival Director, shared more about their situation and how you can support them in this letter.

 Support London’s Leading Literary Festival – Please help us by DONATING today!!